ycx12341/1D-sim-res-revisit-2022/Gradient matching revisit 2022/Normal errors (imaginary cells BC with full data)/README.md

-## Gamma errors (imaginary cells BC with truncated data) ##
+## Gaussian errors (imaginary cells BC with full data) ##
-This folder contains all the essential code and results regarding the gradient matching attempt using Gamma GAMs with log link functions fitted to truncated datasets perturbed by gamma errors.
+This folder contains all the essential code and results regarding the gradient matching attempt using Gaussian GAMs with identity link functions fitted to full datasets perturbed by Gaussian errors.
 No-flux BC boundary condition constructed using the "imaginary cells" technique is used when generating unperturbed dataset with the PDE numerical solver.

 File **PDE_GradientMatching_Main** and **PDE_GradientMatching_Functions** are used to produce parameter estimates at different CVs, the results are stored in folder **SimRes_ests**.